MP4 to MOV

 What if my MP4 uses HEVC (H.265)?

 HEVC inside MOV is technically valid and macOS Monterey or later can play it.
 Final Cut Pro also handles HEVC MOV.
 However, older Premiere versions or non-Mac apps may not recognize the combination.
-For broadest compatibility with legacy post-production tools, consider transcoding to H.264 first using the desktop Clipy app.
+For broadest compatibility with legacy post-production tools, transcode to H.264 first using the Clipy desktop app.

 Is the file uploaded anywhere?